sgt/aoc2015-c/README.md

 ### Day 12

 First part is easy to implement with handmade parser, second part is too tedious without parsing json properly, using a third-party lib here.

+### Day 13

+Calculating permutations using Heap's algorithm.
+Could enhance it to discard circularly equivalent permutations, but it's fast enough as it is.

+### Day 14

+Pretty straightforward.